marianoguerra/akvs/README.rst

 Also for documentation comments I'm using the edoc format, read more about it at the `edoc user's guide section <http://erlang.org/doc/apps/edoc/chapter.html>`.

-You can see the full code of this module TODO:HERE.
+You can see the full code of this module here: `akvs_kv <https://github.com/marianoguerra/akvs/blob/77188c096275aa1df9b519e55a08fd57fcfeedc3/apps/akvs/src/akvs_kv.erl>`_

 But how do we know if it works?